 Volunteering and job opportunities for those affected by the coronavirus

-At the current time, losing your job is, sadly, a reality for many people.
-However many sectors are taking on new staff and there are also lots of opportunities to volunteer for those who are out of work, or who are still in work but have some free time.
+At the current time, losing your job is, sadly, a possibility for many people.
+However, some sectors are taking on new staff and there are also opportunities to volunteer for those who are out of work, or who are still in work but have some free time.

 Where can I find information about job opportunities?

-There are many businesses that find themselves needing to increase their workforce as a result of the outbreak, such as in food logistics, preparation and retail.
+Some businesses have found themselves needing to increase their workforce as a result of the coronavirus outbreak, such as in food logistics, preparation and retail.

 Businesses are being encouraged by the government to post vacancies on the official job site Find a Job although a quick internet search should provide you with plenty of other options.